Invention Title:

 Smart overview of the Invention

-A fault-tolerant quantum computer utilizes topological codes, specifically surface codes, to minimize idle volume.
-The architecture comprises qubit modules that generate surface code patches for various qubits, interconnected through a network that includes specialized connections.
-These connections facilitate the coupling of surface code patch boundaries and enable the transfer of surface code states between qubit modules.
+The patent application describes a fault-tolerant quantum computer architecture that utilizes topological codes, such as surface codes, to minimize idle volume.
+The system is composed of qubit modules that generate surface code patches for logical qubits, interconnected through a network allowing dynamic coupling and state transfer.
+This network features "port" connections for coupling boundaries of surface code patches and "quickswap" connections for transferring states between qubit modules.